ovh/docs/pages/public_cloud/containers_orchestration/managed-rancher-service/getting-started/guide.en-gb.md

 Simply click on the 'create' button at the top right of the manager and follow the steps below:

-1. Define the name of your Rancher
+1. Define your Rancher's name
 2. Select your Plan between "OVHcloud Edition" (coming soon) and "Standard"
-3. Select the Ranche version
+3. Select the Rancher version
 4. Click on Create
 5. Wait for your Rancher to be created
 6. Access the details of your newly created Rancher by click on its name